Cleaning Headspace! (Uh, what’s that?)

 A while back, we made a video about cleaning your room—and in that video I said that you shouldn’t even attempt to clean if you are not in the right headspace.

-Since then, many of you have asked what exactly I meant by being in the right headspace – many of you asked how does one get into the right headspace – and I’ve received countless emails asking the larger question – how can I motivate myself to start cleaning..
+Since then, many of you have asked what exactly I meant by that, and many others have asked how one gets into the right headspace.

 How to get motivated to clean: